Reading

 Dear parents and carers,

-Please join us in school for Family Story Time on Monday 13th January and Monday 10th February (2:45-3:15pm).
+Please join us in school for Family Story Time on Monday 24th March (2:45-3:15pm).
 We really value reading for pleasure and love to share story time with parents and carers.

 Reading for Pleasure Events